Thykof/dusa-auto-pool/README.md

 ## Description

-This program is a bot that adds and automatically rebalances liquidity to one or two Dusa pools: WETH-WMAS and USDC-WMAS.
+This program is a bot that adds and automatically rebalances liquidity to one or two Dusa pools: WETH-WMAS and WMAS-USDC.

 The bot will start by adding 99% of your available tokens to the liquidity pool.
 It is designed to add all liquidity in the center bin in order to increase the generated fees.
 The bot will then check every 5 minutes if the added liquidity